-The pre-programmed functions of the 8-48M were stored in a magnetic core read only memory (ROM), holding normal Mathatron program steps which would carry out the various functions.
-Because the ROM could hold a selection of programs for any type of calculation, there were a number of different machines (both versions I and II) with ROM programs that were targeted towards various specialized math applications.
+The pre-programmed functions of the 8-48M were stored in a magnetic core read only memory (ROM), holding program steps which would carry out the various functions.
+Because the ROM could hold a selection of programs for any type of calculation, there were a number of different models (both versions I and II) with ROM programs that were targeted toward various specialized math applications.
 The 8-48M was targeted toward mathematical applications.
 The model 8-48S had pre-programmed functions applicable to statistics work.
 The model 8-48C provided pre-programmed functions for civil engineering calculations, and lastly, the model 8-48SC provided functions useful for scientific calculations.

 The Mathatronics Mathatron calculators hold a very important place in electronic calculator history.
-When introduced in late 1963, the Mathatron was the first solid-state, desktop, printing, floating point, algebraic entry, programmable, stored-program electronic calculator.
+When introduced in late 1963, the Mathatron was the first solid-state, monolithic, desktop, printing, floating point, algebraic entry, user-programmable, stored-program electronic calculator.
 That's quite a mouthful, but these dramatic (for the time) distinctions make the Mathatron the first production example of a desktop "personal computer" that could be programmed to automatically carry out complex calculations.
 Olivetti's Programma 101 is historically recognized as being the first desktop "personal computer", but the Mathatron was shipped to its first paying customer (Woods Hole Oceanographic Institute) nearly a year before the Programma 101 was announced.
-The Olivetti machine can boast an important first, that of providing for offline storage of programs and data via a magnetic card -- a feature that made it possible to quickly change the program in the machine without having to type it in each time.
-This first, combined with Olivetti's already solid position in the business machine marketplace, allowed Olivetti's machine to simply receive more attention than the Mathatron, which cemented its place historically, even though the Mathatron was truly the first of its kind.
+The Olivetti machine can boast an important first, that of providing for offline storage of programs and data via a recordable magnetic card -- a feature that made it possible to quickly change the program in the machine without having to type it in each time.
+This first, combined with Olivetti's already solid position in the business machine marketplace, allowed Olivetti's machine to receive more attention than the Mathatron, which cemented its place historically, even though the Mathatron was truly the first of its kind.

 Mathatron 8-48M Version 2 "Top Plate Assembly"